 Revisional Bariatric Surgery

 While many patients achieve successful results with their first bariatric surgery, for others the outcome is not as satisfactory.
-There are two major reasons patients seek revisional bariatric surgery at our Northwestern Suburbs Chicago, Illinois surgical centers.
+There are two major reasons patients seek revisional bariatric surgery at our Chicago-area surgical centers.
 Some patients experience significant side effects or complications from an earlier bariatric surgery that are impacting quality of life.
 Other patients come to us for revisional bariatric surgery when they do not achieve the expected rate of weight loss.
 If you have undergone a bariatric surgery procedure, you may have ceased to shed pounds before reaching your target weight, or, less commonly, you may be losing weight at a rate that you find alarmingly rapid.
-Regardless of the reasons behind your dissatisfaction with your bariatric surgery, the first step in the revisional bariatric surgery process is to contact one of our Northwestern Suburbs Chicago, Illinois bariatric surgery offices and schedule an appointment to meet with one of our experienced and knowledgeable bariatric surgeons.
+Regardless of the reasons behind your dissatisfaction with your bariatric surgery, the first step in the revisional bariatric surgery process is to contact one of our bariatric surgery offices and schedule an appointment to meet with one of our experienced and knowledgeable bariatric surgeons.
 Our surgeon will answer your questions and perform a preliminary evaluation of your initial bariatric procedure.

 - Finding Bariatric Surgery Satisfaction the Second Time Around